peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

     public int ToInt32Unchecked()
 Converts this object's value to a 32-bit signed integer.
-If the value can't fit in a 32-bit integer, returns the lower 32 bits of this object's two's complement representation (in which case the return value might have a different sign than this object's value).
+If the value can't fit in a 32-bit integer, returns the lower 32 bits of this object's two's-complement form (see <see cref='T:PeterO.Numbers.EDecimal'>"Forms of numbers"</see>) (in which case the return value might have a different sign than this object's value).

 **Returns:**